paulon-zervoulakus/hive-autoswitch/README.md

 fill in the config rig_ids with your rig_id from hive.
 NOTE: your wallet name should match the name result from whattomine json response

-#Step 3: start your application
+#Step 3: add your application to crontab.
+The example below will trigger every hour

-python eypiay.py
+* 1 * * * /usr/bin/python /hove/user/hiveos/hive-autoswitch/eypiay.py

 All rights reserved
 Accepting donation